There are many reasons that individual Christians may pursue local mission by themselves. Some of these include:

 - Post-Deployment Rest: These are seasons when sailors come home and rest .
 They receive care, counseling, and time to invest in the health of themselves and their families.

 Churches and small group communities should follow a similar cycle when it comes to local mission.
 Some seasons are for team building and training.
-Others are for serving on the frontlines, building relationships, demonstrating and declaring the gospel, and entering into the stories of the marginalized.
+Others are for serving on the frontlines, building relationships, demonstrating and declaring the gospel, and entering into the stories of marginalized groups.
 Finally, there are seasons where those on the frontlines take a step back, recuperate, and rest.
 When communities and churches invest in local mission together, relationships are always being built and cultivated.
 Individual Christians and small group communities are serving each other and their city without burning out.

 If at all possible, do not engage in local mission on your own.
 If your church or small group community is unwilling or unable to support you in this season, look for at least 3-5 other Christians that are willing to partner with you.
 There are also nonprofits in every major city serving a variety of marginalized people groups.
 Reach out to them and learn more about what partnering with their organization entails.
 We need Christians who place a high value on local mission in the margins of our cities - Christians who understand the necessity of pursuing mission in community and not in isolation.